Mechanical Sensors for Ultraheavy Dark Matter Searches via Long-range Forces: Sensitivity Projections

 In addition to quantum uncertainty, a test mass would be subject to thermal noise, given by $I^2_{\mathrm{thermal}} = \Gamma_\mathrm{thermal} \tau$, where $\Gamma_\mathrm{thermal}=4 m k T \gamma$, $T$ refers to the temperature, and $\gamma$ refers to the mechanical damping rate~\cite{Carney:2019pza, Clerk:2008tlb}.
 Parameterising the noise with a generic quantum noise reduction parameter, $\xi$, we can express the total measurement noise as thus:

 In this equation, we sum the squares of the two independent sources of noise, with quantum noise reduced proportionally by $\xi$, while leaving thermal noise untouched.

 We can see that there exists a value of $\tau_\mathrm{opt} = {2}/{\xi}\sqrt{{\hbar m}/{\Gamma_\mathrm{thermal}}}$ that minimises the measurement noise.
 However, there is an additional consideration; in addition to minimising noise, the impulse signal should be largely contained within the measurement time $\tau$.
 Based on the integration bounds in~\cref{eq:momentum_transfer}, we enforce a constraint of $\tau \geq \frac{2b}{v}$.
-We also enforce the constraint $\tau < \frac{1}{\omega}$ to ensure that the free-particle approximation holds, giving the total measurement noise expression
+For large $\tau$, we instead use $\delta I_{\mathrm{SQL}}^2 = \hbar m \omega$, which is the expected noise model for a bound oscillator that is being measured for many periods~\cite{Clerk:2008tlb}.
+Ensuring this latter regime is piecewise continuous with the prior two regimes gives us the following approximation for total noise

-The three conditions in~\cref{eq:impulse_noise} thus correspond to three different regimes where: \begin{enumerate*} \item measurement noise can be minimized by choosing a smaller measurement time, but a measurement time of $2b/v$ is used to capture the full signal, \item measurement noise can be optimized using a measurement time that longer than the minimum allowed measurement time of $2b/v$ but shorter than $1/\omega$, and \item the measurement time is long enough that the measurement noise is dominated by the ground state fluctuations of the oscillator. \end{enumerate*}
+The three conditions in~\cref{eq:impulse_noise} thus correspond to three different regimes where: \begin{enumerate*} \item measurement noise can be minimized by choosing a smaller measurement time, but a measurement time of $2b/v$ is used to capture the full signal, \item measurement noise can be optimized using a measurement time longer than the minimum allowed measurement time of $2b/v$ but shorter than $1/\omega$, and \item the measurement time is long enough that the measurement noise is dominated by the ground state fluctuations of the oscillator. \end{enumerate*} It should be noted that this piece-wise expression is approximate around the transitions between regimes.

+Finally, for MEMS-based setups, we also consider a noise model which accounts for laser power limits due to cooling constraints based on the methodology in~\cite{Lee:2025hkp}.
+This is detailed in~\cref{sec:power_limited_noise}.